ARMmbed/mbed-cli/README.md

 <span class="notes">**Note**: If you want to start from an existing folder in your workspace, you can simply use `mbed new .`, which will initialize an mbed program and also initialize a new Git or Mercurial repository in that folder.
 You can control which source control management is used or prevent source control management initialization via `--scm [name|none]` option.</span>

-*mbed CLI* is also compatible with programs based on the [mbed library](https://mbed.org/users/mbed_official/code/mbed/) and will automatically import the latest [mbed library release](https://mbed.org/users/mbed_official/code/mbed/) if `--mbedlib` option is specified e.g.
+*mbed CLI* is also compatible with mbed 2.0 programs based on the [mbed library](https://mbed.org/users/mbed_official/code/mbed/) and will automatically import the latest [mbed library release](https://mbed.org/users/mbed_official/code/mbed/) if `--mbedlib` option is specified e.g.
 ```
 $ mbed new mbed-classic-program --mbedlib
 ```

-You can create plain (empty) programs, without either mbed OS or mbed library  by adding the `--create-only` option.
+You can create plain (empty) programs, without either mbed OS 4.0 or mbed 2.0  by adding the `--create-only` option.

 #### Importing an existing program